farzaneh-haghani/Learning-TanStack-Query/README.md

 ## Get ALL

 1. Move the fetch part in separate function
-2. Import useQuery hook
+2. Import `useQuery` hook because we get data.

-3. Config useQuery by passing an object with some parameter such as:
+3. Config `useQuery` by passing an object with some parameter such as:

-    - `queryKey` which is an array of one or more keys (string, object, nested array ...) to cache the data.
+    - `queryKey` which is an array of one or more elements (string, object, nested array ...) to cache the data.
 So if we try to send same request with same key again, react query be able to reuse the existing data from cache.
+We use dynamic elements such as objects if the request always was not the same and be depend on any user input.

     - `queryFn` which should be the fetch function.